-I tend to get N’s bag ready the night before so at least I don’t have that to stress about, and he seems to have got over the pooing just before you need to walk out of the door habit!
+I tend to get N’s bag ready the night before so at least I don’t have that to stress about.
+He also seems to have got over the needing the toilet just as walk out of the door habit!

 But there’re a couple of issues that always crop up in that fleeting hour.